jtod/Sigma16/docs/src/userguide/userguide.md

 language and digital circuit design is to master the instruction formats.

-The core architecture (the simplest part of the system) uses just the **RRR format** (for instructions that perform operations in the registers) and the **RX format** (for instructions that refer to a memory location.)
+The core architecture (the simplest part of the system) uses just two instruction formats: the **RRR format** for instructions that perform operations in the registers, and the **RX format** for instructions that refer to a memory location.

 The advanced parts of the architecture provide additional instructions which are represented with the EXP format.
-There are several sub-formats, or variations, of the EXP format which are described in more detail below.
 The name EXP stands simultaneously for *expansion* (because it provides for many additional instructions) and *experimental* (because it allows for experimentation with the design and implementation of new instructions).

 ### Instruction fields